Murphy’s Golden Rules

 When it’s not raining, Ireland is a great place,” Michael replies, thoughtfully sipping his post-workout tonic.

-I wonder what he is brooding about; what it means to leave one’s home forever, still having proud traces of it on one’s skin—he who has tasted many lives, at least three.
-First, he was a farmer in his Irish countryside, then an English teacher in Thailand, and now a dispenser of adages and pleasant small talks while waiting for something to happen, and when it does, rest assured it will not be pleasant.
+I wonder what he is brooding about: what it means to leave one’s home forever, still having proud traces of it on one’s skin.
+He has essayed many lives, at least three.
+First, a farmer in his Irish countryside, later an English teacher in Thailand, today a dispenser of maxims and pleasant talk while waiting for something to happen, and when it does, rest assured it will not be pleasant.

 A thought not born of pessimism, it is the incipit of Murphy’s Golden Rules, the ten rules engraved on a plaque hanging on the wall behind him; the first?
 “Beauty is only superficial skin; ugliness goes straight to the bone.”